-- anti-psychotics should not be used as a treatment of first resort except where there is severe distress or immediate risk of harm to the person or others - the medical team should discuss the
+- antipsychotics should not be used as a treatment of first resort except where there is severe distress or immediate risk of harm to the person or others - the medical team should discuss the possible benefits and risks of the treatment with the person with dementia and/or carers - alternative medication should be considered such as one of the anti-dementia drugs or an anti-depressant - the dosage should start low and only increase gradually if required

-2 Scottish Intercollegiate Guideline Network, 2006.
+&lt;sup>2 Scottish Intercollegiate Guideline Network, 2006.
 Management of patients with dementia: a national clinical guideline.
 (Guideline 86).

-3 National Institute for Health and Clinical Excellence & Social Care Institute for Excellence, 2006.
+&lt;sup>3 National Institute for Health and Clinical Excellence & Social Care Institute for Excellence, 2006.
 Dementia: supporting people with dementia and their carers in health and social care.